MRIT03/InMindLab5/README.md

 The view models were straightforward, they were just the original entities with sometimes fewer properties or renamed properties.
 While automapper could have been used to map between the entities and their respective DTOs, I decided to keep it simple and use my own custom mappers.

 Finally, for mediatR integration, I used the command and queries directories.
 I used the commands to perfrom the wanted operations, and the queries to perform entity retrieval.

+For RabbitMQ, the command to create a course would finish by calling a rabbitMq service that would broadcast the created course on a channel with a specific exchange name.
+The reciever would have to continue listening until that channel is created.
+Once it is created they would connect to it and receive the message.

+As for multi-tenancy, it was done using seperate controllers.
+Each controller allowed its respective tenant to do what they would be allowed to do, no more, no less.
+The admin controller had privilleged access in the sense that it is allowed to read data from seperate schemas only, but not write.

 The commands and queries are simple as they leveraged the pre existing repositories and view models to perfrom data transfer and CRUD operations.